 We have plans in place to make sure that UK financial services continue working even if there is no implementation period.
 The Government is making laws so that providers of financial services from the European Economic Area (EEA) can continue to provide services, and their customers are still protected when we leave.

 In particular the Government has put in place a temporary permissions regime to allow EEA providers to operate in the UK for a period after the UK has left the EU while they get permanent FCA authorisation.
-They have also published draft legislation for a financial services contract regime enabling firms that do not enter the temporary permissions regime to wind down their UK business in an orderly fashion.
+They have also made legislation for a financial services contract regime enabling firms that do not enter the temporary permissions regime to wind down their UK business in an orderly fashion.

 These steps should limit the impact of a no-deal scenario on financial products and services provided to UK-based customers.
 We expect your provider to tell you if your products are affected in any way.
 But there are things you can do now if you have concerns about how Brexit will affect the products that you have.
 For example, if you are concerned about disruption to your business or travel plans as a result of Brexit, you can check whether your insurance policies will cover you, and you should contact your provider if you are unclear.